CH6832/exploratory-tech-studio/tech-studio-projects/other-projects/birthdays-management-app/README.md

 * Add and delete new birthday entries.
 * View all stored birthday entries.
 * Simple and intuitive user interface.
+* Display birthdays in a custom calendar format for easy viewing.
+* Automatic updates of birthdays in the calendar for each month.
+* Statistics on total birthdays, birthdays by month, and age distribution.

 ## Getting started